Daisy Bell logoDaisy Bell logo in script with a white daisy on blue background

 Inside out headband, upside down bead.

-5 ~ Sewing the First Bead
+Step 5 — Sew the First Bead

 Next I sewed on the first bead.